rorcores/rorllm/README.md

-# RorChat: An attempt at building my own LLM in my bedroom
+# RorLLM: An attempt at building my own LLM in my bedroom

 By: Rory Garton-Smith 2025